 Get a program – failing that – listen to the commentator and keep a keen eye out to see what is taxing out – that will be your next display.

 Not flying?
-There are a myriad of non-flying subjects that present themselves at an airshow.
+There is a myriad of non-flying subjects that present themselves at an airshow.
 Aircraft starting up and belching smoke and barking flames.
 Historical planes taxing past and out and pilots preparing to fly.
 Spectators are wonderful to shoot – as they are normally so engrossed in the displays, that they hardly notice a camera being pointed at them.

 I missed the Mustang!
 Mustang Sally is the gorgeous P-51 Mustang with the signature sound of her V12 Rolls-Royce engine.
 The crowds love the sound and sight of this aircraft and everybody wants a shot.
 So, you better prepare yourself: